 Regardless, even older dogs in shelters make excellent companions.
 All they need is a little bit of training and a whole lot of love!

-Lifespan of a Siberian Husky German Shepherd Mix
+The lifespan of a Siberian Husky German Shepherd Mix

 How long your German Shepherd lives depends on many factors such as it’s health, level of exercise, diet, and genetics.